MicrosoftDocs/azure-docs/articles/active-directory/conditional-access/terms-of-use.md

 1. Click **Edit terms**.
 1. In the Edit terms of use pane, change the name, display name, or require users to expand values.

-   If there are other settings you would like to change, such as PDF document, require users to consent on every device, expire consents, duration before reacceptance, or conditional access policy, you must create a new terms of use.
+   If there are other settings you would like to change, such as PDF document, require users to consent on every device, expire consents, duration before reacceptance, or Conditional Access policy, you must create a new terms of use.

    ![Edit terms of use](./media/terms-of-use/edit-tou.png)